ultralytics/ultralytics/docs/en/guides/isolating-segmentation-objects.md

 ## Recipe Walk Through

-1. Begin with the necessary imports

-    ```python

-    ```

-    ???+ tip "Ultralytics Install"

-        See the Ultralytics [Quickstart](../quickstart.md/#install-ultralytics) Installation section for a quick walkthrough on installing the required libraries.
+1. See the [Ultralytics Quickstart Installation section](../quickstart.md/#install-ultralytics) for a quick walkthrough on installing the required libraries.

     ***